What is Destination Jesus?

 Destination Jesus has traditionally been a 40 hour eucharistic retreat for high school students.
 This year it will be a 1 day retreat from 9am-9pm.
 This is the 28th year of Destination Jesus.
 Our hope is that the young people attending will grow in prayer, a devotion to the blessed sacrament, and community with fellow Catholics in the Diocese of Lafayette-in-Indiana.

 Destination Jesus is designed for high school students and their adult Leaders who are 18 years of age or older and have graduated high school.

 How do I register?

 We are here to make registration easy!
 You will reserve your spots online this year and receive confirmation through email.
-In order to start group reservation, please email us at email@example.com, and then have your students and chaperones use the links in the menu bar above to register and pay.
+In order to start group reservation, please fill out the parish registration form using the link in the menu bar above, or email us at email@example.com.
+Then have your students and chaperones use the links in the menu bar above to register.
 As always, please feel free to contact us at with any questions you may have at 317-846-3878.